 The beagle is a hound that loves to follow a scent and has the energy and endurance to do that for miles…and miles…and miles.

-Marry the beagle and boxer and what do you get an intelligent dog with a stubborn streak that loves to sniff and needs plenty of exercise.
+Marry the beagle and boxer and what do you get? an intelligent dog with a stubborn streak that loves to sniff and needs plenty of exercises.

 But what you also get wrapped up in the furry package that is a boxer mix beagle is a whole lot of fun.